-Roughly 80 percent of people have nasal septums that are off-center.
-The good news is that not everyone who has a deviated septum will have symptoms, but there are a few where this condition can make it hard to breathe and cause other problems too.
+Roughly 80% of people have nasal septums that are off-center.
+The good news is that not everyone who has a deviated nasal septum will have symptoms, but there are a few where this condition can make it hard to breathe and cause other problems too.

-To better understand the signs and symptoms of this condition, we sought the expertise of Bruce Stewart, MD, an ear, nose and throat doctor at Banner Health in Arizona.
+To better understand the symptoms of a deviated septum and how to treat it, we sought the expertise of Bruce Stewart, MD, an ear, nose and throat doctor at Banner Health in Arizona.

 “The most common symptom is nasal congestion—most often one nasal passage is worse, but congestion on both sides of the nose is possible,” Dr. Stewart said.
 “It can also increase your risk of sinus infections.”

-If you believe you are among the few who might be experiencing problems, here are some warning signs to look out for:
+If you believe you are among the few who might be experiencing problems, deviated septum symptoms include:

-- Difficulty breathing: Misalignment of your nasal passages can make it harder for air to pass through.
+- Difficulty breathing through the nose: Misalignment of your nasal passages can make it harder for air to pass through.

 - Nasal congestion: Often congestion is worse on one side than the other and usually doesn’t improve with allergy pills or nasal sprays.

 - Repeat sinus infections: The more clogged your airway might be, the more likely you could develop an infection.

 - Snoring and sleep apnea symptoms: Are you a mouth breather?
 Do you have noisy breathing during sleep?
-If you have a hard time breathing during the day, you may have trouble at night too.
+If you have a hard time breathing during the day, you may have trouble breathing during sleep too.

 - Nosebleeds: If air isn’t moving through nasal passages, it can leave those moist membranes lining your nose dry, making you more susceptible to nosebleeds.

-- Nasal pressure/headaches: As the pressure builds in your sinuses, you could suffer debilitating headaches, as well as pressure and pain around your nose and eyes.
+- Nasal pressure/headaches: As the pressure builds in your sinuses, you could suffer debilitating headaches, as well as pressure and facial pain around your nose and eyes.